Raising the ClaSS of Streaming Time Series Segmentation: Classification Score Stream

-\paragraph{Similarity Calculation} To determine the $k$-NNs between the newest subsequence $T_{d-w+1,d}$ and the maximum $d-w+1$ many subsequences (of size $w$) in $T = S_{-d}$, we calculate their mutual correlations.
+\paragraph{Similarity Calculation} For every incoming data point, we determine the $k$-NNs between the newest subsequence $T_{d-w+1,d}$ and the maximal $d-w+1$ many subsequences (of size $w$) in $T = S_{\tau-d+1,\tau}$ by calculating their mutual correlations.
 This can be naively computed in $\mathcal{O}(d \cdot w)$ or optimized using Fast Fourier Transform (FFT) in $\mathcal{O}(d \log d)$~\cite{Yeh2016MatrixPI}, which is the basis of~\cite{Gharghabi2018DomainAO}.
-However, we can further improve the efficiency of this computation to $\mathcal{O}(d)$ by adapting the ideas from the STOMP algorithm~\cite{Zhu2017ExploitingAN} to the streaming setting.
-The Pearson correlation $c^w_{i,j}$ between two $w$-length subsequences starting at offset $i$ and $j$ in $S_{-d}$ can be re-written using the dot product $q^w_{i,j}$~\cite{Mueen2014TimeSJ}.
+However, we can further improve the efficiency of this computation to $\mathcal{O}(d)$ by adapting ideas from the STOMP algorithm~\cite{Zhu2017ExploitingAN} to the streaming setting.
+The Pearson correlation $c^w_{i,j}$ (Equation~4) between two $w$-length subsequences starting at offset $i$ and $j$ in $T$ can be re-written using the dot product $q^w_{i,j}$~\cite{Mueen2014TimeSJ}.
 This definition mainly depends on the $w$-length subsequence means $\mu^w$, standard deviations $\sigma^w$ and dot products $q^w$.
 Rakthanmanon et al.~\cite{Rakthanmanon2012SearchingAM} showed that $\mu^w_l$ and $\sigma^w_l$ can be computed in $\mathcal{O}(1)$ from $\mu^w_{l-1}$ and $\sigma^w_{l-1}$ (independent of $w$) using so-called differencing cumulative running sums (Equation~1 and~2).

-Furthermore, Zhu et al.~\cite{Zhu2017ExploitingAN} demonstrated that the dot product $q^w_{i,j}$ can be calculated in $\mathcal{O}(1)$ from $q^{(w-1)}_{i,j}$ (also independent of $w$) by reusing dot products from subsequences of size $w-1$.
-Utilizing these two findings, we inductively compute the Pearson correlations between the newest subsequence $T_{d-w+1,d}$ and its $d-w$ predecessors in $\mathcal{O}(d)$.
+Furthermore, Zhu et al.~\cite{Zhu2017ExploitingAN} demonstrated that the dot product $q^w_{i,j}$ can be calculated in $\mathcal{O}(1)$ from $q^{w}_{i-1,j-1}$ (also independent of $w$) by reusing dot products from previous subsequences.
+Utilizing these two findings from batch analysis, we establish them for the streaming setting to compute the Pearson correlations between the newest subsequence $T_{d-w+1,d}$ and its $d-w$ predecessors in $\mathcal{O}(d)$ based on accessible information from the previous update.